justedni/indywvtowav/README.md

 # IndyWV To WAV converter

-IndyWV is a proprietary sound file format developed by LucasArts.
+IndyWV is a sound file format developed by LucasArts.
 It was used in multiple games in the late 90s.
 The audio data is compressed. **indywvtowav.exe** can be used to convert those files to playable .wav files.

 Currently handled conversions:
-- INDYWV to WAV
+- INDYWV to WAV (mono, stereo ADPCM, or stereo WVSM)
 - LAB to multiple WAVs (LAB is another proprietary format.
 It is basically a collection of files)
-- WAV to INDYWV (work in progress)
+- WAV to INDYWV (mono ADPCM only)

 ## Usage
 ```